English Football and its Premier League

 Most Successful Decade: 1900-1910 – 33 points

-The next place is taken by Sunderland’s fierce Tyne and Wear rival Newcastle, which comes in at 9th – its 4 more FA Cups trumps Sunderland’s 2 extra league Titles.
+The next place is taken by Sunderland’s fierce Tyne and Wear rival – Newcastle FC.
+Their four extra FA Cups to Sunderland’s two additional league Titles.

-With a team known for their artistic play, combining team-work and quick, short passing, the club dominated English football in the 20th Century’s first decade when Newcastle won 3 Titles and an FA Cup, and 33 of its 69 points.
-It bagged a further 3 FA Cups in the 1950s.
+By 1903 The Magpies had a promising squad of young players who became renowned for their artistic play that combined team-work and quick, short passing.
+Newcastle dominated English football in the 20th Century’s first decade when they won three Titles and an FA Cup.
+With goal machines like Jackie Milburn and George Robledo Newcastle bagged a further three FA Cups for the trophy cabinet in the 1950s.

 8: Tottenham Hotspur FC